National Register of Historic Places listings in Geneva County, Alabama

 This is a list of the National Register of Historic Places listings in Geneva County, Alabama.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Geneva County, Alabama, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in an online map.

-There is one district listed on the National Register in the county.
+There are two districts listed on the National Register in the county.